 Here are the major types of business entities you should know:

-Perhaps the most common type of business entity, a sole proprietorship, is where the business is owned and controlled by one person.
+Perhaps the most common type of business entity, a sole proprietorship, is where one person owns and controls the business.

 The sole owner of the organization holds the decision making power and control and is singularly responsible for taxes, profits, debts, and everything else.
 He or she is not answerable to anybody.